 Suffolk University's program is tailored to your goals.
 You'll start by taking two foundation courses that focus on effective speaking, concise writing, and critical thinking and then courses in writing, online journalism, and media law.
 Next, you’ll gain specific knowledge and hands-on experience in journalism.

-- In the broadcast journalism concentration, you’ll gain invaluable experience at our two campus TV shows, Suffolk U News and Temple Street.
+- In the broadcast journalism concentration, you’ll gain invaluable experience in our capstone course Suffolk U News.
 Internships are also vital.
 Suffolk students regularly work at New England Cable News, PBS, and the local affiliates of NBC, CBS, and ABC, and Fox News and ESPN.

 - If you choose the print/web journalism concentration, you’ll gain universal skills that can be applied in print and online, including reporting, feature writing, criticism, and copy editing.
 Our students regularly intern at The Boston Globe, Boston Herald, Boston Magazine, and Metro newspapers, among other print outlets, as well as for a wide variety of online news and sports publications.

 Learn more about the classes, requirements, and different options available to complete the program.